 DFPS must achieve permanency for children who are in DFPS conservatorship and who are in adoptive placement.
 When DFPS has temporary legal custody of a child, legal permanency must be achieved within 12 months, with the possibility of a 180-day extension that must be granted by the court.

-The DFPS Office of Consumer Relations (OCR) handles complaints about specific cases relating to DFPS program policy.
+The DFPS Office of Internal Affairs (OIA) handles complaints about specific cases relating to DFPS program policy.
 We are here to help you, and you can trust us to fairly review your complaints.
 DFPS programs include:

 - Adult Protective Services